Unified Description of Spin-Lattice Coupling and Thermodynamics in the Pyrochlore Heisenberg Antiferromagnet

 CdCr$_{2}$O$_{4}$ undergoes a magnetic transition at $T_{\rm N} \approx 7.6$~K in zero field \cite{2013_Kit}, accompanied by a cubic-to-tetragonal structural transition \cite{2005_Chu}.
 Figure~\ref{Fig2}(a) shows a magnetization process of CdCr$_{2}$O$_{4}$ at the initial temperature of $T_{\rm ini} = 4.2$~K, where a 1/2-magnetization plateau appears between $\mu_{0}H_{\rm c1} = 28$~T and $\mu_{0}H_{\rm c2} = 58$~T, accompanied by a sharp metamagnetic transition.
-A high-field neutron-diffraction study revealed the emergence of a 3-up--1-down LRO above $H_{\rm c1}$ \cite{2010_Mat}, which should be stabilized by the SLC favoring a collinear spin configuration via the biquadratic interaction [the second term in Eq.~(\ref{Eq5})].
-With further increasing a magnetic field above $H_{\rm c2}$, a double-peak anomaly appears in $dM/dH$ around 80--88 T, as indicated by asterisks in Fig.~\ref{Fig2}(a), then spins are fully polarized at $\mu_{0}H_{\rm sat} \approx 90$~T. The above-mentioned magnetization behaviors are universally observed for other {\it A}Cr$_{2}$O$_{4}$ families \cite{2005_Ued, 2006_Ued, 2011_Miy, 2013_Miy, 2014_Miy}.
+A high-field neutron-diffraction study revealed the emergence of a three-up--one-down LRO above $H_{\rm c1}$ \cite{2010_Mat}, which should be stabilized by the SLC favoring a collinear spin configuration via the biquadratic interaction $-({\mathbf S}_{i} \cdot {\mathbf S}_{j})^{2}$.
+With further increasing of a magnetic field above $H_{\rm c2}$, a double-peak anomaly appears in $dM/dH$ around 80--88 T, as indicated by asterisks in Fig.~\ref{Fig2}(a), and then spins are fully polarized at $\mu_{0}H_{\rm sat} \approx 90$~T. The presence of an additional high-field (HF) phase immediately below saturation was also indicated by a previous magneto-optical spectroscopy of the $d$--$d$ transitions and the exciton-magnon-phonon transitions \cite{2013_Miy}.
+The above-mentioned successive phase transitions are universally observed for other {\it A}Cr$_{2}$O$_{4}$ families \cite{2005_Ued, 2006_Ued, 2011_Miy, 2013_Miy, 2014_Miy}.

 We consider CdCr$_{2}$O$_{4}$ as a suitable compound for verifying the extended SLC model because of the relatively low saturation field and the availability of high-quality single crystals.
-To comprehend the thermodynamic properties of CdCr$_{2}$O$_{4}$, we measured magnetostriction, MCE, and specific heat in pulsed high magnetic fields by utilizing recently-developed experimental techniques \cite{2017_Ike, 2013_Kih, 2015_Koh, 2021_Mat, 2021_Ima, 2022_Koh} at ISSP, University of Tokyo.
-Details of the experimental methods are presented in the SM \cite{Supple}.
+To comprehend the thermodynamic properties of CdCr$_{2}$O$_{4}$, we measured magnetostriction, MCE, and specific heat in pulsed high magnetic fields by utilizing recently developed experimental techniques \cite{2017_Ike, 2013_Kih, 2015_Koh, 2021_Mat, 2021_Ima, 2022_Koh} at ISSP, University of Tokyo.
+Details of the experimental methods are presented in the Supplemental Material \cite{Supple}.